ArtFlag/recipes/docs/cocktails/ginger-ale.md

 ## Ginger ale

-- 1/4 cup ginger bug
+- Water: 4 cups / 1L
-- 1 gallon filtered water
+- Chopped: Fresh ginger 1/3 Cup
-- 1 cup sugar
+- (Optional) Lemon or lime: 1
-- 1/4 fresh peeled ginger.
+- Sugar: 1/2 cup (100g)

-1. Bring water and ginger to a boil for 10ish minutes.
+- Filtered active ginger bug: 1/4 cup

-1. Add one cup sugar and turn off heat.
+1. Bring 1 cup (240g) water and the ginger to a boil for 10ish minutes.
-1. 2 table spoon lemon juice.
+1. Away from the heat, add the remaining 3 cups water to cool down the wort.
 1. Wait until cooled off and strain into other recipient.
 1. Add 1/4 cup strained ginger bug liquid.
-1. Keep lid loose and keep at room temp for 4-5 days then bottle it and keep in fridge.
+1. Ferment for 3-6 days.
+During the fermentation process, "burp" the bottles every day.